DanielVillafane/surfs_up/README.md

 ### The purpose of this analysis is to review weather conditions on the island of Oahu.
 This analysis was performed to convince investors that a Surf n' Shake shop is a viable business.
 We used an SQLite database as our source for weather data.
 We then leveravged the power of SQLAlchemy to query the data and build a dataframe.

 ## Results
 ### We focused on observations made for the months of June and December (historically).
-The results indicated that the avergae temperature is in the 70s.
+The results indicated that the average temperature is in the 70s.
 See Below:
 ![June Temp Data](June.PNG)
 ![December Temp Data](December.PNG)